margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ![spot-runner](action-runners.png)

-And once registered it is normally a matter of seconds before the build starts.
+And once registered it should only be a matter of seconds before the build starts.

 ![workflow-run](run-workflow.png 'Workflow run')